-CLERIC (She is a lawful evil, human, 5th level cleric whose vital stats are HP 17 and AC 18.
-Her primary attributes are wisdom, intelligence, and dexterity.
-Her significant attribute is wisdom 17.
-She wears a full suit of chain mail, a + 2 ring of protection, carries a + 2 mace, scroll of curse, potion of healing, and 240 gp worth of jewelry and coin.
-Her spells are 0 level: create water, detect chaos, etc., detect magic, endure elements.
-1st level: curse, invisibility to undead, protection from good, shield of faith.
-2nd level: aid, darkness, hold person.
-3rd level: animate dead.
-One of her favorite tactics is to cast sanctuary on herself, then to raise a fallen ungern and cast invisibility on it.)
 Here, characters find 10 well-organized packs hanging on pegs on the wall, minus any number of ungern not in the room.
 Each pack has the following items tucked into it: sleeping mat, one flask of water, four days of dried meats, roll bandages, small hatchet, small lodestone, and a metal repair kit with pliers and wire in it.
 In the room is a bit of straw and other bric-a-brac and detritus of an ungern's daily life-like an overflowing chamber pot.

-AREA 6: TOWER STAIRS: Access to this room is gained through room 5.
+AREA 5 TOWER STAIRS: Access to this room is gained through room 5.
 There is no door, only an opening.
 The room is empty other than a staircase leading up.
 The staircase is walled in and dominates the center of the room, basically representing a room in and of itself.
 The room is lined with statues of heroes of the Winter Dark's empire.
-A successful legend lore check(CL 7) reveals one of the statues to be of a young Coburg the Undying, the present lord of Aufstrag and a warrior priest of Unklar's.
+A successful intelligence (arcana, history or religion) check (DC 16) reveals one of the statues to be of a young Coburg the Undying, the present lord of Aufstrag and a warrior priest of Unklar's.
 Coburg served the Dark Lord for the whole length of his reign, surviving the final Battle of the Tree to eventually rise to power in the upper reaches of that dreaded fortress Aufstrag.
 The statue leans upon a large lucern hammer.
 Its part of the statue and not magical, but can give the party clues as to the weapon that Coburg favors.